Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Experiments

-\textbf{Main results.} Table~\ref{tab: main result} shows that \SPECIAL attains the highest ACC on all three datasets and competitive BWT among \textit{memory-free} methods.
-Memory-based approaches (e.g., SR-FDIL, FedCIL, and MFCL) can approach \SPECIAL on ACC but require storing raw samples or generative synthetic samples.
-In contrast, \SPECIAL is memory-free with only caching the model of the last task.
-Note that BWT is a \textit{relative} metric, i.e., it depends on both $A_{i,i}$ and $A_{K,i}$ by Eq.~(\ref{Eq: ACC and BWT}).
-Methods with low ACC can still report favorable (less negative) BWT if they underfit current tasks (large $A_{i,i}$, limited improvement in $A_{K,i}$), reflecting stability at the expense of plasticity. \SPECIAL achieves strong ACC while keeping BWT at a relatively high level compared with other high-ACC baselines, indicating effective mitigation of forgetting without impeding learning on new domains.
-Note that \SPECIAL performs stably on all three tasks, but other methods lose competitiveness on at least one.
+\textbf{Main results.} Table~\ref{tab: main result} shows that \SPECIAL attains the highest ACC on all datasets and competitive BWT among \emph{replay-free} methods.
+Replay-based approaches (SR-FDIL, FedCIL, MFCL) can approach \SPECIAL on ACC but require replay or generators.
+Note that BWT is \emph{relative} by Eq.~(\ref{Eq: ACC and BWT}): methods that underfit current tasks can appear to forget less (less negative BWT) because $A_{i,i}$ may already be low and $A_{K,i}$ changes little, reflecting stability at the expense of plasticity. \SPECIAL pairs strong ACC with comparatively high BWT among high-ACC baselines, indicating effective forgetting mitigation without impeding adaptation.

-The effect of \emph{where} the proximal term is applied is further confirmed by comparing \SPECIAL with its client-side variant, \SPECIALC.
-On Digit-10, the dataset with the highest task correlation, ``repeated reviewing'' during every local update helps preserve earlier knowledge: \SPECIALC attains slightly lower ACC but higher BWT than server-side \SPECIAL, echoing Figure~\ref{Fig: comparison experiment}.
-When task correlation weakens, however, the same strategy backfires: continual reviewing cannot boost backward transfer and instead slows adaptation to the new domain, ultimately hurting retention in subsequent tasks.
-As a result, \SPECIALC trails \SPECIAL on both ACC and BWT for {VLCS, PACS, and DN4IL}, where the tasks are less related.
+\textit{Where the proximal term is applied matters:} Table~\ref{tab: main result} and Figure~\ref{Fig: comparison experiment} together show that the proximal anchor's location is critical.
+On Digit-10, whose tasks are most correlated, \SPECIALC (client-side proximal) performs ``repeated reviewing" at every local step, yielding slightly lower ACC but higher BWT than server-side \SPECIAL, which helps preserve earlier knowledge during the first rounds of next task.
+When task correlation weakens (VLCS, PACS, DN4IL), continual client-side reviewing slows adaptation to the new domain and does not improve backward transfer; \SPECIALC trails \SPECIAL on both ACC and BWT.
+This pattern is consistent with our theory: the server-side anchor controls \emph{between-task} drift without throttling \emph{within-task} plasticity.